 Creating community with family

-As a new mom, Jacqueline is passionate about bringing music into her daughter’s life.
-While she struggles with the “mom-guilt” commonly associated with pausing chores for her own interests, she loves the ways music enriches her relationship to her daughter, and believes it’s a benefit worth delaying the laundry for.
+As a new mom, Jacqueline struggles with “mom-guilt” and falling behind on chores.
+But she loves the ways music enriches her relationship to her daughter.
+It’s a benefit worth delaying the laundry for.

 “Livvy loves music and always hangs out with me in our music room while I’m playing,” Jacqueline says.
 “She has her own mini-piano and other percussion instruments that keep her busy while I practice.
 I want her to be surrounded by music, and this is a perfect way to do it.”

-Spouses taking music lessons can also enjoy the excitement of learning something new together.
-After helping her husband find a guitar teacher, Mindy realized she wanted lessons too.
+After helping her husband find a guitar teacher, Mindy realized she wanted lessons, too.
 They’ve now found that playing together helps connect them as a couple.

 “It’s hard to find time to practice at the same time, but when we do, we start laughing or smiling because we messed up,” Mindy says.
 “And it’s fun when my son walks in and wants to take out his guitar.
 He’s not taking lessons yet but it’s getting him interested.”

-It goes to show that once someone in the family starts lessons, a passion for music begins to permeate the home.
+It goes to show that once someone in the family starts lessons, a passion for music begins to catch.

-“My husband started taking piano lessons this year, and our youngest can’t wait to have some lessons,” Alyse says.
+“My husband started taking piano lessons this year, and our youngest can’t wait for lessons,” Alyse says.
 “Music is such a gift.
-We hope to inspire our children so that they will take advantage and want to learn instruments at a young age.”
+We hope to inspire our children so that they’ll want to learn instruments at a young age.”

-Taryn grew up in a musical family– her brother went to a music conservatory, her sister is a professional performer, and her parents play together as a music duo– and she easily envisions a family band in her future.
-Describing herself as formerly the least confident musician in the family, she now has the confidence to feel excited by the prospect.
+Taryn grew up in a musical family.
+Her brother went to a music conservatory, her sister is a professional performer, and her parents play together as a duo.
+She easily envisions a family band in her future.
+Once the least confident musician in the family, now that prospect excites her.

 Feeling like yourself again

 Momhood is equal parts joy and pain, euphoria and exhaustion.
-What time we may have once had for soul-searching, creative expression, or intellectual pursuits, is replaced with caring for our kids, nurturing their spirits, and seeing to their physical, mental, and emotional growth.
+What time we may have once had for soul-searching, creative expression, or intellectual pursuits, is replaced with caring for our kids.

 Before we become parents, we understand that parenting involves sacrifice.
 But when the sacrifice becomes real, seeping into our daily lives, we can begin to feel starved.
 Music lessons — with the social and introspective opportunities they offer– can be a marvelous antidote.